johnnguyen2020/ComputerSystems/Lab7_MultiprocessingArtists/README.md

 **Discuss with your partner:** (And write 1 sentence about where you think we are forgetting to reclaim memory) The problem is that we arent trying to reclaim anywhere besides on the main process. so if a child comes after the main, then the memory isnt free thus the order does matter.

+Valgrind is a  useful tool for freeing memory after allocating and the problem was that it doesnt free children.
+We need additional frees for our child process since memory is not  completely shared.
+When fork is called, memory is allocated but if there is never a call to exec then the process is never exited and the memory for the process isn't freed which valgrind detects.

 ### Task 4 - Synchronization with fork()

 Have you been noticing that anything weird happens if you run your program enough times?
 It is possible that not all of your proceses are running, and they may not be running quite in order?